 - Practice makes perfect: If you are new to counting macros and meal prepping around macros, know that it will be a little tricky at first to plan each meal based on your macros.
 Be patient and be willing to continue learning until you have mastered the skill and can plan your meals and prep quickly!

 - Start small: If you feel overwhelmed by this post, I’m sure you’re not the only one.
 Don’t try to tackle planning every meal at once.
 Start with Breakfast first.
 Learn about what foods fit in your macros for breakfast, and learn what foods make your body feel good.
 Prep 2-3 different breakfast meals, and once you feel confident with prepping breakfast, move on to lunch.
 Remember, doing something (even if it’s small), is better than doing nothing.

 - Make time in your calendar: If you don’t block off time in your calendar, you most likely won’t get it done.
 Plan a 2-3 hour block of time, and commit to meal prepping.

 - Make it enjoyable: For most people meal prepping can be a daunting task, so changing your mindset around the activity will make it a lot more enjoyable.
 Use the time to listen to a podcast or audiobook you’ve been wanting to, or jam out to some music.

-- Have a backup plan: Things don’t always go as plan, so you need some back up foods in case you aren’t able to eat your meal prepped meal.
+- Have a backup plan: Things don’t always go as planned, so you need some backup foods in case you aren’t able to eat your meal prepped meal.
 Here are some portable and convenient snacks that can be stored anywhere.

 - Grass-fed beef jerky, Whey protein powder, Oatmeal, Banana, Apple, Grass-fed beef sticks, and Protein Bars.